Wesleyan-Media-Project/ad_goal_classifier/README.md

 For an example pipeline, training on 2020 Facebook, and then doing inference on 2022 Facebook data, see `pipeline_2022.sh`.
 This task should take about 20 minutes to run on a laptop.

-Some scripts require datasets from the [datasets repo](https://github.com/Wesleyan-Media-Project/datasets) (which contains datasets that are not created in any of the repos and intended to be used in more than one repo).
-That repo is assumed to be cloned into the same top-level folder as the ad_goal_classifier repo.
+As noted before, some scripts require datasets from the [datasets](https://github.com/Wesleyan-Media-Project/datasets) repository.
+This repo should be cloned into the same top-level folder as the ad_goal_classifier repo.
 Some parts of the data in the datasets repo include TV data.
 Due to contractual reasons, users must apply directly to receive raw TV data.
 Visit <http://mediaproject.wesleyan.edu/dataaccess/> and fill out the online request form for accessing TV data.

 ### 2.1 Install R and Packages

 To run the scripts in this repo install R and the scripts required packages:

 1. First, make sure you have R installed.
 While R can be run from the terminal, many people find it easier to use RStudio along with R. Here is a [tutorial for setting up R and RStudio](https://rstudio-education.github.io/hopr/starting.html).
-We tested our scripts with R v4.0.1.
+These scripts have been tested with R v4.0.1, and so we recommend using this version when running the scripts yourself.

 2. Next, make sure you have the following packages installed in R (the exact version we used of each package is listed in the [requirements_r.txt file](https://github.com/Wesleyan-Media-Project/ad_goal_classifier/blob/main/requirements_r.txt)).
 You can the packages install by calling: